-In July 2018 the Mayor, TfL and Metropolitan Police launched a bold Vision Zero Action Plan, committed to eliminating deaths and serious injuries on London’s streets.
+The Mayor, TfL, and the Metropolitan Police Service (MPS) launched a bold Vision Zero Action Plan in July 2018.
+This plan committed to eliminating deaths and serious injuries on London’s streets. ✋

-What we’ve done so far to achieve Vision Zero:
+What we’ve done to achieve Vision Zero so far

-- Safer Junctions scheme – Our Safer Junctions programme is making life-saving changes to 73 junctions across the capital, with work already completed at 30 of them, leading to a 26 per cent reduction in collisions so far.
+- Safer Junctions scheme – Our Safer Junctions programme is making life-saving changes to 73 junctions across the capital.
+Work has already been completed at 30 of them, leading to a 26% reduction in collisions so far.

-- Junior Roadwatch – A road safety scheme, which sees speeding drivers questioned by schoolchildren alongside with police, launched in early June with 32 motorists stopped for speeding in just 90 minutes.
+- Junior Roadwatch – A road safety scheme which sees speeding drivers questioned by schoolchildren alongside police.

 - Direct Vision Standard – TfL is working to remove the most dangerous lorries from London’s roads with a new Safety Permit.
 Direct Vision has been incorporated into the European Commission’s General Safety Review, meaning it will be required across Europe.

 - Bus Safety Standard – Buses with new safety requirements, such a safe speed-limiting technology and improved mirrors and cameras, will soon be entering London’s fleet as part of TfL’s Bus Safety Standard.

 - Cycling infrastructure – The Mayor’s cycling plan has doubled the amount of protected cycling infrastructure built in the capital since 2016, with 116 kilometres of protected cycle lanes now complete or under construction in London.